-Surviving a Financial Crisis: When a financial crisis hits, what can you do to prepare for whats ahead.
-5 tips to help you get through the rough times.
+When a financial crisis hits, what can you do to prepare for what’s ahead?
+Here are 5 tips to help you get through the rough times.

 That means that when the harvest is great, we have to store our income for the lean times.

 One of main sources of income was Trent’s Limewashing, and with him being out of commission until Spring, we suddenly found ourselves scrambling for what to do next.

 Finally reaching the end of our ‘stored’ income, we scraped the bottom of the barrel as it is.
 I’m talking, rolling quarters for groceries kinda tight!
 We suddenly found ourselves surviving a financial crisis, so what did I do?

 I cried….. sat in my room and cried.